CMA - EXOSAT/CMA Sources (Unscreened)

 Proposal Type (HLX etc.)

-Quality flag for the LE.
-This is a number between 1 and 5, where 5 is excellent, and 1 means there may be a serious problem with the entry.
+This parameter contains the quality flag for the LE.
+This is a number between 0 and 5, where 5 is excellent and 0 means there may be a serious problem with the entry.
 A value of 3 means that the entry should be checked.
-For example, all boron filter entries have a qflag of 3, to warn of the problem with the psf for soft sources observed with this filter.
+For example, all boron filter entries have a qflag of 3, to warn of the problem with the PSF for soft sources observed with this filter.

 ME Quality Flag